HERE IS YOUR NEW ULTIMATE SAFER SEX GUIDE.

-Life, particularly gay male life, can be hard and stressful sometimes.
-The decisions that we make about what we can and should do will sometimes vary greatly from those of our straight brothers.
-From what we wear, where we go and even who we tell that we are gay can be the literal difference between life and death.
-Even our sex lives are filled with hard choices that can have long and even permanent negative consequences.
+Life, particularly gay male life, can be complicated and stressful sometimes.
+Our decisions about what we can and should do will sometimes vary significantly from those of our straight brothers.
+What we wear, where we go, and even who we tell that we are gay can be the literal difference between life and death.
+Even our sex lives are filled with hard choices that can have long-term and permanent negative consequences.

 The AGE of AIDS did not make any of these issues easier.
-Fear and uncertainty were fueled by inconsistent and unreliable information from our doctors, government and even the HIV/AIDS organizations set-up to assist us.
+Fear and uncertainty were fueled by inconsistent and unreliable information from our doctors, government, and even the HIV/AIDS organizations set up to assist us.
 “Risk” became a buzzword for all of our sexual choices.
 “How risky is anal sex?”
 “Will condoms reduce my risk of contracting HIV?”
 “Does undetectable equal zero risk of infection?”
-We were trained and advised to seek an impossible standard for living.
+We were trained and advised to seek an impossible standard of living.

-But, we cannot have this conversation without taking some level of personal responsibility ourselves, with both our actions and our words.
-The desire to have a risk free life is one of basic human self-preservation, but an impossible standard for anyone to achieve.
-It is not wrong to want to limit the amounts of risk in our lives but it is unrealistic to attempt to forge a totally risk free one.
+But, we cannot have this conversation without taking some personal responsibility ourselves, with our actions and words.
+The desire to have a risk-free life is basic human self-preservation but an impossible standard for anyone to achieve.
+It is not wrong to want to limit the amount of risk in our lives, but it is unrealistic to attempt to forge a totally risk-free one.

 Life involves risk, and this means with our sex lives as well.
-The only certainties in life are death and taxes, everything else involves some level of uncertain risk.
-But to make proper decisions about what levels of risk we find to be acceptable, we are reliant upon those in the medical field to give us clear and concise answers, which we never get.
-Hell, we’re still waiting for someone to tell us the honest truth about how much risk is actually involved in receiving oral sex!
+The only certainties in life are death and taxes; everything else consists of uncertain danger.
+But to make proper decisions about what levels of risk we find acceptable, we rely upon those in the medical field to give us clear and concise answers, which we never get.
+Hell, we’re still waiting for someone to tell us how much risk is involved in receiving oral sex!

-The first question guys always ask about any sexual act is “how risky is it”?
-The truth is that no one can really give you an answer to this question because it is too vague.
+The first question guys always ask about any sexual act is, “how risky is it”?
+The truth is that no one can give you an answer to this question because it is too vague.
 They would need much more information about you and the guy(s) you are having sex with.
-General guidelines have been created to help you make decisions but they are not perfect and are not able to factor in every scenario in your life.
+General guidelines have been created to help you make decisions, but they are not perfect and cannot factor in every scenario in your life.